 My interest in museums has roots in a childhood filled with family vacations to historic sites, national and state parks, and museums.
 The summer before my junior year at St. Olaf College in Northfield, MN, I began working at the Titanic exhibit for the Science Museum of Minnesota.
 This experience solidified my decision to pursue a career in museums.
 Later that year I worked as an exhibit design intern for the Northfield Historical Society.
 I researched, wrote, fabricated, and installed an exhibit on the Carnegie Library in Northfield, MN.
 That summer I interned for the Washington County Historical Society, where I worked at the Warden's House Museum, giving tours and developing a coloring book designed to teach fourth graders about local history.
 As a senior, I worked with the Northfield History Collaborative, a project that helped community partners to collect and digitize local history in a single online database.

 I came to UMass because I wanted to study traditional history as well as public history, and this program offered me the opportunity to do both.
 While here, I studied the sectional conflict in nineteenth-century America, a long-standing interest of mine, but I was also able to explore other interests, such as sense of place.
 I also had the opportunity to work on an oral history project for the Music Department.
 In the summer of 2012, I worked as an intern in Development at the Minneapolis Institute of Arts, focusing on their use of social media.
-After graduation I accepted a position with Historic Deerfield's Summer Fellowship Program, and plan to continue to work toward a career in Museum Development.
+After graduation I accepted a position with Historic Deerfield's Summer Fellowship Program, and today work with the same organization in the Development Department.